kireyn/BurpSuite101/README.md

 Look at http://IP_from_ipconfig:3000/

+# Let's play:

-What you are going to read after:
+# What you are going to read after:

 https://leanpub.com/ltr101-breaking-into-infosec